isovector/certainty-by-construction/src/book/1-agda.lagda.md

 enumerate every possibilities, giving the answer on the right side of the equals sign.
 You will notice that this strategy grows enormously; a function of five booleans would require 32 clauses to enumerate every possibility.
 Fortunately, this is not the only way to define `def:_∨_`.
 We can instead throw some thought at the problem, and realize the goal is to identify whether or not one of the arguments is `ctor:true`.
-This doesn't require pattern matching on *both* parameters---some clever thought indicates we can get away with matching only on one.
+This doesn't require pattern matching on *both* parameters---some clever insight indicates we can get away with matching only on one.

-If the argument we matched on is `ctor:true`, we're done, without looking at the other argument.
+If the argument we matched on is `ctor:true`, we're done, without needing to look at the other argument.
 If our matched argument is `ctor:false`, then the result is `ctor:true` only when the second argument is `ctor:true`.
 In neither case do we need to inspect both of the arguments!
 We can take advantage of this fact by using a variable to abstract over the second parameter.
 Instead, let us define `def:_∨_` in this way:

 ```agda
   _∨_ : Bool → Bool → Bool